 The water flows through filters of anthracite and sand to remove any remaining particles.
+CRWSP began using membrane technology as part of the filtration process in 2021.

 Disinfection

 Chloramines are added for microbial disinfection to ensure that the water is safe to drink when it reaches you.